chuajingjie/Agronomic-Decision-Support-System/README.md

 As we now have a model that can predict optimal fertilizer amounts based on given conditions, there are two ways to provide practical recommendations to farmers:

-#### 1. General Recommendations
+#### 1. General Recommendations for Pre-Defined Scenarios

-Using the model to recommend optimal fertiliser amount for these the following example scenarios to provide a general guide
+Use the model to recommend the optimal fertiliser amount for the following example scenarios, providing general recommendations based on pre-defined scenarios.

 | Scenario   | Description                                                    | Conditions                                                                                                                                                                                                                                                                    | Predicted Optimal Fertilizer Amount |
 | ---------- | -------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------- |